VREMSoftwareDevelopment/WiFiAnalyzer/README.md

 ## Special Thanks

-We want to express our gratitude to all people for contributed with patches, bug solving and updates to WiFiAnalyzer.
+We want to express our gratitude to all people for contributed with patches, bug solving and updates to WiFi Analyzer.

 ## Donations